 Catherine was hired as executive director in 2007.
 She holds a Bachelors from Emory University and a Masters in Urban and Regional Planning from the University of New Orleans.
 Her experience includes nonprofit management and development, city planning, and project management of historic renovations.

 Stephanie is a Marketing and Communications professional that has worked with a roster of clients that include: Esther's Follies, Threadgill's, Pecan Street Festival, Vote4Her, and Six Square, Austin's Black Cultural District, among others.
 She is passionate about telling her client's stories and highlighting their strengths, in the best way possible.
 She is thrilled to be working with the Texas Downtown Association.

 TDA committees are responsible for many programs and services offered to members.
 Help us reach more Texas communities and sign up to serve today.

-No travel budget required - committees meet via monthly conference calls.
+No travel budget required - committees meet via monthly Zoom sessions.
 Want to learn more?
 Contact the TDA office.

 Current committees include: